 Vehicles displaying any paid University of Rochester parking permit may park in central campus lots not restricted by posted signs between 4:00pm and 7:30am weekdays, and at any time on weekends and University holidays.
 Please be aware that reserved spaces, disability spaces, and restricted areas are enforced 24-hours per day.

 Commuter students wishing to drive themselves to campus during the year will need to purchase a River Campus parking permit.
 Commuter students will automatically be assigned to Park Lot.
-Additionally, Commuter students are allowed to participate in the Occasional Parking program and other UR Connections programs, and will be assigned to Park Lot.
+Additionally, Commuter students are also allowed to participate in the Occasional Parking program and other UR Connections programs.

 Disability Parking Accommodations